anhlt/anhlt.github.io/content/db/13_mysql_data_flow.md

 Author: h4cker
 Lang: vi
 Status:
-Summary: Introduce to Isolation Level
+Summary: I will try to explain how MySQL write data to Disk, recovery, WAL log, MVCC
 Series: Transaction in Database
 ---

 # Flow of data in MySQL

 I will try to explain how MySQL write data to Disk, recovery, WAL log, MVCC.
-Multiple Version CC